Connecting Data Sources.

 Enterprise Plan

-Remember that you must have contracted the Enterprise plan to use the external data pipeline services since they require external credentials to send the data to the repositories in your private cloud.
+Please note that to use external data pipeline services, you need to have the Enterprise plan.
+These services require external credentials to send data to the repositories in your private cloud.

-For proper use of the power of SSH and to protect your data when navigating from the source to the DataKubes repositories, it is crucial to capture the SSH tunnel design according to the following image:
+For proper use of SSH's power and to protect your data as it travels from the source to DataKubes repositories, it's important to set up the SSH tunnel design as shown in the following image: